Editor’s note: This article was originally posted on March 27, 2020, and is being updated as new information becomes available.

 It’s very important to wash up before and after sex.
 Remember, when it comes to washing your hands, a minimum of 20 seconds is the golden rule.

 If you or your partner isn’t feeling well, avoid sex, especially kissing.
+And talk about COVID-19 before you hook up.

 People at higher risk of developing complications related to coronavirus infection are also advised to avoid sex.
 This includes people with lung or heart disease, diabetes, cancer or a weakened immune system, including those with a detectable HIV viral load and a low CD4 count.
 People older than 60 years old are also at higher risk.